kiwiaddo/crossways-documents/content/docs/children-sleeping-policy.md

 Our health hygiene and safety practices will reflect kawa that respects tapu and noa concepts connected with the tapu nature of the head.

-Tapu - 'restricted, sacred, not to be touched, to be avoided
+* Tapu - 'restricted, sacred, not to be touched, to be avoided

-Noa  - free from restriction, safe from tapu,  non-sacred
+* Noa  - free from restriction, safe from tapu,  non-sacred

 Furniture intended for sleeping on is made of or securely covered by non-porous material so liquid cannot pass through thus protecting from soiling and allowing for easy cleaning.

-Adults will have clear access to at least one side (meaning the length, not the width); the area surrounding each child allows sufficient air movement to minimise the risk of spreading illness; and children able to sit or stand can do so safely as they wake. \[HS10]
+Adults will have clear access to at least one side (meaning the length, not the width); the area surrounding each child allows sufficient air movement to minimise the risk of spreading illness; and children able to sit or stand can do so safely as they wake.

-Monitoring
+**Monitoring**

 Staff are responsible for setting up the beds and monitoring children who are sleeping.